An online teaching portfolio is an incredibly valuable tool for any teacher to showcase their accomplishments.

 Ben Pettis is studying Communications at Colorado State University, focusing on Media and Visual Culture.
-He expresses his concern about the negative impact fake news, data collection, and targeted advertising may have on society, and conducts a critical examination of these issues.
+He expresses his concern about the negative impact fake news, data collection, and targeted advertising may have on society and conducts a critical examination of these issues.
 Ben makes it clear right from the start that he values open-mindedness in education.
 He clearly expresses his trepidation in his first college teaching job, and how much it taught him about the diversity of student goals and himself.

 What I like.
 Ben Pettis informs visitors to his website that it is a work in progress.
 He does clearly list his accomplishments, but this first-year teacher portfolio is more like a journal where we can see his thoughts and fears, as well as his development.
 It is engagingly written, and actually makes you want to visit again to see how he is doing.

 Luis Javier Penton Herrera is a high school teacher who holds two Adjunct Professor positions.
-He specializes in reading, language and literacy in English and bilingual education.
+He specializes in reading, language, and literacy in English and bilingual education.
 He has given many talks as an advocate for teaching English as a second and third language.
-He served in the Marine Corps, and holds three Master’s Degrees.
+He served in the Marine Corps and holds three Master’s Degrees.

 Teachers of literature and language face tons of homework every day.
-They have to check all the essays their students write, and in the era of technology students can just download someone’s work from the Internet.
-For teachers of literature and language, such thing as a plagiarism checker is very important.
+They have to check all the essays their students write, and in the era of technology, students can just download someone’s work from the Internet.
+For teachers of literature and language, such a thing as a plagiarism checker is very important.
 Here you can find out more about plagiarism checkers.

 What I like.
 I like this website because it’s user friendly.
 The introduction is also in third person, creating the impression of an endorsement.
 The vibe is friendly and welcoming, and it makes the visitor want to look further into this teacher’s accomplishments.